CasillasMX/casillasmx.github.io/_pages/books.md

 collection: pros_students
 ---

 > I am building an interdisciplinary research group focused on groundwater resilience, unconventional state-variables, and data-informed water management decision making, particularly in drought-prone, arid regions.
-Our group works at the intersection of hydrogeology, environmental modeling, machine learning, and socio-economic analysis to support sustainable and equitable groundwater use.
+Our group works at the intersection of hydrogeology, environmental modeling, machine learning, and socio-economic analysis to support groundwater use.
 If you are interested in joining as a graduate student or postdoctoral researcher, please see the sections below.
-I especially welcome applicants from diverse scientific backgrounds and with interdisciplinary interests.
+I especially welcome applicants with broad scientific backgrounds and with interdisciplinary interests.
 <br/>
 <br/>